 Eight days later, the Lord returned, but this time Thomas was among the disciples:

-Thomas knew he’d seen the Risen Lord because of the scars in Jesus’ body.
+Thomas knew he had seen the Risen Lord because of the scars in Jesus’ body.

 Seven – The Sightings